KylerZan23/fitness-trackerV2/README.md

   - Request tracking and performance monitoring
   - Input sanitization and validation at all layers

+#### Tailored Weight Suggestions from Onboarding PRs (New)
+- When users provide Squat/Bench/Deadlift PRs during onboarding, Neural now appends concrete kg-based weight suggestions to main lifts in generated workouts.
+- Suggestions are derived from PRs using RPE or reps and rounded to the nearest 2.5 kg.
+- Output format merges any AI-provided load with suggestions as: `"<ai load> | ~{kg} kg ({percent}% 1RM)"`.
+- See `docs/implementation_plans/neural-pr-weight-suggestions.md` for details.

 ### Neural Program Display System
 ✅ **Premium AI Program Display Components**
 - **NeuralProgramDisplay**: Main program overview with prominent Neural branding